-Index schemes replicate the performance of a particular index such as the BSE Sensex or the S&P CNX Nifty.
-The portfolio of these schemes consist of only those stocks that represent the index and the weightage assigned to each stock is aligned to the stock's weightage in the index.
+Index schemes replicate the performance of a particular index such as the BSE Sensex or the S&P the weightage assigned to each stock is aligned to the stock's weightage in the index.
 Hence, the returns from these funds are more or less similar to those generated by the Index.